-E Suspended or excluded Pupil has been suspended or excluded from school and no alternative provision has been made Absent - unable to attend s chool because of unavoidable cause Q Lack of access arrangements Pupil is unable to attend school because the local authority has failed to make access arrangements to enable attendance at school Y1 Transport not available Pupil is unable to attend because school is not within walking distance of their home and the transport normally provided is not available Y2 Widespread disruption to travel Pupil is unable to attend because of widespread disruption to travel caused by a local, national or international emergency Y3 Part of school premises closed Pupil is unable to attend because they cannot practicably be accommodated in the part of the premises that remains open Y4 Whole school site unexpectedly Every pupil absent as the school is closed closed unexpectedly (e.g. due to adverse weather) Y5 Criminal justice detention Pupil is unable to attend as they are: - In police detention - Remanded to youth detention, awaiting trial or sentencing, or - Detained under a sentence of detention Y6 Public health guidance or law Pupil's travel to or attendance at the school would be prohibited under public health guidance or law Y7 Any other unavoidable cause To be used where an unavoidable cause is not covered by the other codes nauthorised absence G Holiday not granted by the school Pupil is absent for the purpose of a holiday, not approved by the school N Reason for absence not yet established Reason for absence has not been established before the register closes (must be cleared at least weekly) 0 Absent in other or unknown circumstances No reason for absence has been established, or the school isn't satisfied that the reason given would be recorded using one of the codes for authorised absence U Arrived in school after registration closed Pupil has arrived late, after the register has closed but before the end of session istrative codes Z Prospective pupil not on admission register Pupil has not joined school yet but has been registered Planned whole-school closure Whole-school closures that are known and planned in advance, including school holidays
+E Sugranded as evoluted Duril has been evenended as evaluated from ophesi E Suspended or excluded Pupil has been suspended or excluded from school and no alternative provision has been made Abcont unable to attend a chool because of unavoidable cause Q Lack of access Pupil is unable to attend school because the local u a arrangements authority has failed to make access arrangements to anangements enable attendance at school Y1 Transport not available Pupil is unable to attend because school is not within Transport not available walking distance of their home and the transport normally provided is not available Y2 Widespread disruption to Pupil is unable to attend because of widespread travel disruption to travel caused by a local, national or international emergency Y3 Part of school premises Pupil is unable to attend because they cannot closed practicably be accommodated in the part of the premises that remains open Y4 Whole school site Every pupil absent as the school is closed closed unexpectedly unexpectedly (e.g. due to adverse weather) Y5 Criminal justice detention Pupil is unable to attend as they are: - In police detention - Remanded to youth detention, awaiting trial or sentencing, or 240 - Detained under a sentence of detention Y6 Public health guidance or Pupil's travel to or attendance at the school would be law prohibited under public health guidance or law Y7 Any other unavoidable To be used where an unavoidable cause is not cause covered by the other codes G Holiday not granted by the authorised absence Pupil is absent for the purpose of a holiday, not G school approved by the school N Reason for absence not Reason for absence has not been established before IN . vet established the register closes (must be cleared at least weekly) 0 Absent in other or No reason for absence has been established, or the Ŭ unknown circumstances school isn't satisfied that the reason given would be unitro un circumstanoos recorded using one of the codes for authorised absence U Arrived in school after Pupil has arrived late, after the register has closed registration closed but before the end of session Admir nistrative codes Z Prospective pupil not on Pupil has not joined school yet but has been admission register registered Planned whole-school Whole-school closures that are known and planned closure in advance, including school holidays